AndySouthwick/cms-prototype/README.md

 We took the idea of creating content types from drupal.
 So your content types are what house the data or the content.

+## install instructions

+Clone the project
+NPM Install
+The corresponding server is found at prism cms

+Click to clone server project
+On server project
+npm install -g prisma
+docker-compose up -d
+prisma deploy
+prisma generate
+node index.js or nodemon index.js
+I'm taking some liberties believing that you have node installed.

+After the project is running create a user on the gql query GUI

+got to localhost:4000
+run this mutation in the GUI mutation{ createUser(name: "<NAME OF USER>" email: "<EMAIL FOR USER>" hashed: "<PWD>){ id } }
+on angular project
+Copy the created user id and navigate to the page service in the Angular project and paste in as the id variable in the createNewPage function createNewPage (title): Observable<any> { return this.apollo.mutate({ mutation: this.createPage, variables: { title: title, ** id: 'cjygedbef001k0847vi3jd2yx'** } }).pipe(map(({data}) => data)); }

+Navigate to the localhost:4200/dashboard or the port your Angular app is running on Create a page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

+# To Do
+- [ ] Localization
+- [ ] Add blog area that functions like pages
+- [ ] Add manage user area
+- [ ] rules for permissions
+- [ ] Publish date timer
+- [ ] Workflow notification

 ## Development server